jvishwa06/jvishwa06/README.md

 - **Deepfake.ai**
   - Developing an advanced multimedia deepfake detection platform using AI models, enabling accurate detection of manipulated content in images, videos, and audio.

-- **AI-Based Recruitment Platform**
-  - Creating an AI-powered recruitment platform that automates candidate screening, enhances hiring efficiency, and reduces bias in the selection process.

-- **PCOS Classifier**
-  - Building an AI-driven classification system to assist medical professionals in diagnosing Polycystic Ovary Syndrome (PCOS) based on clinical and imaging data.

 ## Professional Certifications